-This Masai Graduate is Cultivating Rural Tech with Dhwani RIS
+This Masai Graduate cultivating rural tech with Dhwani RIS.

 India's rural landscape, a vast expanse accounting for over 68% of the Indian population holds an abundance of untapped potential.
 The Indian government has been relentlessly devising strategies and rolling out initiatives to empower these remote areas in various aspects.